Understanding mental shortcuts and how they increase user engagement

 Good Practices

-Micro-Interaction: It is always good to research about common micro-interaction patterns, so that we know how micro-interaction works in similar websites and apps that we will be building.
-This can help the user to get started with their tasks faster when using your designed application.
-Zerb Foundation is a good source to start with understanding micro-interaction patterns.
+Micro-Interaction: It is always good to research common micro-interaction patterns, so that we know how micro-interaction works in similar websites and apps that we will be building.
+This can help users get started with their tasks faster when using your designed application.
+Zerb Foundation is a good source to begin with, understanding micro-interaction patterns.

 Conclusion

-Our job is to minimize the decision making time for our audience and make the task easier and measurable for them.
-It is always good to know their habits and bring them into our scenario to ease their tasks.
+Our job is to minimize the decision-making time for our users and make the task easier and measurable for them.
+It is always good to know their habits and bring them into our scenario to simplify their tasks.